Summer-Rose/university-registrar-add-professors/README.md

 ##### Summer Brochtrup & Aimee Reiss

 ## Description
-A website where users can add/remove courses and students, search for students by name, and add/remove students to courses.
+A website where users can add/remove courses, students, and professors, search for content by name, and add/remove students to courses and associated professors.

 ## Setup